microsoft/vcpkg-docs/vcpkg/commands/new.md

 ### `--version`

 Indicates the version to write into the manifest.
-If none of the other version format switches are passed, guesses the appropriate form to use based on the form of the input.
+If none of the other version format switches are passed, infers the appropriate form to use based on the form of the input.

 ### `--version-relaxed`